shreshtab/sudoku-solver/README.md

 Need to refactor a few things now.
 First, the slider needs to be changed easily.
 Time to migrate away from RC Slider.
 Next, I need to design the various test cases.

+After messing around for a bit, RTL is awesome, but spying on functions and other jest functions have some quirks that have made it tricky to use for my use cases.
+So I will make changes to the app so that there is a status - Grid reset, solved, etc. - that would not change even if I moved from Redux to Context.

 ### 11/26/21

 I turned 27 today.
 Can't believe it!
 Today I learned that I didn't need to separately install Jest and that it comes built in with RTL!
 Time to write some tests.